 Valencia Spain Travel Guide

-Valencia's climate and natural surroundings create an excellent destination for outdoor enthusiasts.
+Valencia's climate and natural surroundings make an excellent destination for outdoor enthusiasts.

 9-kilometer linear park with flat, paved paths perfect for leisurely walking or jogging through the city.

-Flat terrain near the lake and rice paddies is ideal for easy walking, with designated trails for scenic landscapes.
+Flat terrain around the lake and grains of rice paddies is excellent for easy walking, with designated trails for scenic landscapes.

-Close TO 45-minute drive from Valencia, this mountainous area offers forest walks and challenging ascents.
+Approximately 45-minute drive from Valencia, this mountainous in this area you can find forest walks and difficult ascents.

 Immerse yourself in Valencia's rich culture through hands-on experiences and traditional events.